License GuideSOC 29-1291

 Read more

-Practicing acupuncture without a license violates state law across the country.
-Those caught face civil fines and must return any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in some states, though sentences are typically short.
-The specific penalties vary by state and circumstances.
+Practicing acupuncture without a valid license violates state law across the country.
+Unlicensed practitioners face civil fines and must return any income earned from treatments.
+Repeat offenses can result in criminal charges in certain states.
+These penalties exist to protect public health and ensure practitioners meet established safety standards.

 Career Outlook